Translate

 Mary Golinski’s Petition for Naturalization

 Great Aunt Mary’s birthdate is either January 12, 1884 or March 12, 1887, depending on whether one consults the documents generated prior to her immigration or the documents generated after her arrival in the United States.
-One nagging question, however, is: … Continue reading
+One nagging question, however, is: are … Continue reading

 Great Aunt Mary’s Certificate of Arrival